j-steinbach/j-steinbach.github.io/_writings/psychopath-and-witch.md

 ---
-id: "1693416801-FPXK"
-aliases:
-  - "The psychopath and the witch"
-tags: []
 date: "2023-08-30T19:33:21 CEST"
-title: "The psychopath and the witch"
 ---

+# The psychopath and the witch

 'Witch, I have no soul.
 Can you help me become human?'